 Utilities in China

 In most instances, the tenant is expected to pay utility bills in China.
 Payment methods can vary between cities and expats should check this with their relevant local authorities.

 Electricity payments are regulated by the state and tariffs are the same across the country.
 Bills have to be paid to the local provider within 10 days of receiving an account, which will be sent after a meter reader visits the property.

 Many people use pre-paid electric meters.
 First-time buyers apply for an IC card at an authorised outlet, such as a branch of the power supply company or certain banks, depending on the city.
 Tenants are then able to buy units that are loaded onto the IC card, which is inserted into their meter.

-Tenants in apartments with access to a natural gas line will usually receive a payment notice shortly after a meter reader visits their property.
+Tenants in apartments with access to a natural gas lines will usually receive a payment notice shortly after a meter reader visits their property.
 The bill will indicate a fixed period of time within which to pay, and payments can be made at gas company outlets and certain banks.
 In some cities, expats may be able to use an IC card for their gas supply as well.
 Gas is billed at a fixed rate per cubic metre.

 Much the same as gas and electricity, a meter reader comes to measure the household’s water consumption and the local water company sends a payment notice that gives the tenant 15 days in which to pay their bill at certain banks and water company outlets.

 Some services may require proof of certification, such as the Certificate for Residential Power Consumption, especially for first-time purchases.
 Expats should ask their estate agent about this in the contract negotiation stage.

 It's also fairly common for expats to hire a housekeeper in China.
 Informally called "ayi", Chinese for “aunt”, they provide services that many expats wouldn't be able to afford at home.